hsureads/hsureads.github.io/_posts/2017-01-11-who-said-it.md

 <h4><em>"Down to business.
 Let me begin by reminding you that this is not a democracy.
 We are not here to vote, and neither are you here to give me input.
 If there is something you believe I need to know, feel free to say so.
 If you have a problem with my leadership or have any questions about why I have done anything or about the plans I will reveal today, I remind you of the disposition of the three former potentates to the south who have been replaced due to their untimely deaths."</em></h4>

-Welp.
-This exercise in humor is becoming less and less humorous...
+Carpathia.
+But this exercise in humor is becoming less and less humorous...

 <h4><em>"Please meet Ashtaroth, Baal, and Cankerworm.
 They are the most convincing and persuasive spirits it has ever been my pleasure to know."</em></h4>

-Ok there is no way that Trump has friends that have such interesting and non-white names.
+Carpathia and this one's obvious since there is no way that Trump has friends that have such interesting and non-white names.
 Back on track, say it with me, "Trump is not Carpathia.
 Trump is not Carpathia."

 <h4><em>"I come to offer pardon.
 I am willing to compromise.
 I wish you no ill."</em></h4>